Salah856/AWS_WhitePapers_Summary/Security_CodeGuru.md

 - Continuously monitor application performance in production.
 - It uses machine learning to identify critical issues, security vulnerabilities, and hard-to-find bugs during application development to improve code quality.

 - It applies the Shared Responsibilty Principle in Security.
+- AWS is responsible for managing CodeGuru patching and maintenance of the underlying compute functions.

+- Also, managing service availability, and data encryption in transit and at rest.

 ### Profiler high-level flow is:
  1. The profiler agent is instantiated (either within your application or via the CLI)